Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

   - *Confirm password;*
   - *Networks* - choose one or more networks;
   - *Firewalls*- choose what collection of network access rules will control the traffic to this VM;
-    >**NOTE:** To connect to the selected **Windows Virtual Machine** remotely via RDP you need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 54000 like shown below - to find additional information about this please see the article **[Connect to the Windows VM via RDP](https://kb.ventuscloud.eu/knowledge/connect-windows-vm)**;
+    >**NOTE:** To connect to the selected **Windows Virtual Machine** remotely via RDP you need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 54000 like shown below - to find additional information about this, please see the article **[Connect to the Windows VM via RDP](https://kb.ventuscloud.eu/knowledge/connect-windows-vm)**;
     ![](../../../assets/images/vms/5-vm.png?classes=border,shadow)

   - *Volume size (GB)* - provide the preferred disk size for this VM, it can be specified in the range from 10 GB to 1000 GB.
 Minimal available size for Windows VMs - 40 GB; and also just below this field you can make a mark ***for auto-deleting volume*** when the VM is terminated;